 Core courses are offered in language arts, math, science, and history.
-There are also other courses in the appropriate grade levels such as art, health or physical education, music, world languages, and more.
-High school enrollment will begin with grade 9 in 2023 for the 2023–2024 academic school year and high school students will be able to choose from a variety of electives.
+Other courses in the appropriate grade levels include art, health or physical education, music, world languages, and more.
+High school students can choose from a variety of electives, including career-focused courses.

 Does my child need a computer to attend?

 Yes.
 However, based on financial need and eligibility, Career Academy of Utah may loan a computer to each enrolled student to support the learning process upon request.
 These computers are Career Academy of Utah instructional property and must be returned when the student leaves the school.
 CAU will arrange for technical support and troubleshooting for these systems.
 Each family will need to secure their own internet service provider.

 Students spend time with classmates online and through school outings, field trips, and other activities.
 In addition to school-based clubs, K12 online national clubs help connect students with like interests and passions.

 What career preparation and networking opportunities will be available?

 High school students have the opportunity to pursue in-person or virtual internships, apprenticeships, and other work-related experiences.
 This experiential approach to education, through relevant and authentic applications, mimics the real-world environment of the workplace.
 The school weaves project-based learning and professional skill development into all aspects of each student's education.

 Do you provide curriculum for students with special needs?

 CAU does provide specific special education services.
 To determine if available services align with your student's needs, please contact our office at 877.529.5729 to speak with a special education placement counselor.